Playing Hockey in Evanston

 Step 2: Hockey Skills

 For kids that want to play hockey and are confident skaters.
 Kids learn basic hockey skills, puck handling, passing and shooting. [see Evanston Life guide from the City of Evanston]

 [Ages: 4 - 6]

 The Little Kits program allows young participants to play before they are old enough for the Evanston Hockey house league Mite level.
 These clinic are typically on Sundays from 10:30-11:30am on the studio ice and run in 6-8 week sessions year round.
-Please click on the "Registration link" or email firstname.lastname@example.org to learn more about upcoming sessions and to see if this is a good fit for your skater.
+Please click here to register for our upcoming session or email firstname.lastname@example.org to learn more about upcoming sessions and to see if this is a good fit for your skater.

 Step 4: Mites

 [Ages: Typically 6 - 8 -- levels determined by birth year, not age]